SoftwareAG/builtio-monitoring-cumulocity-microservices/README.md

 #### 1. Define the environment parameters

-Before adding actions to the workflow, the environment parameters shall be specified.
+Before adding actions to the workflow, the environment parameters must be specified.
 Open the **Workflow settings** and add the following parameters (key/value pairs):

 *   username, password - Cumulocity credentials
 *   server - Cumulocity tenant domain (URL)